Research project organised by Lars Magnusson and Bo Stråth in cooperation with the National Institute for Working Life/SALTSA

 13 Nov 2002, 9.30, Convento

-A social Europe in historical perspective.
+A social Europe from a historical perspective.

 Hartmut Kaelble, Lars Magnusson and Bo Stråth